 You won't have to check it here and check it there, as you would with some other mixers.
 In fact, some don't even have any reference to actual dB levels at all!
-You were smart - you're using a 1202VLZ4.
+You were smart - you're using a 1402VLZ4.

-23. Level
+23. Channel Fader

-This adjusts the channel's level... from off, to unity gain at the detent, on up to 12 dB of additional gain.
+This adjusts the channel's level... from off, to unity gain, on up to 10 dB of additional gain.